Spotlight Sunday 9.27.20

 Still, it’s a fun little comic, and while dated, many of the lessons contained in it are still applicable, albeit for somewhat different reasons.

 As I mentioned, this was written by Bill Mantlo, who, in addition to his work on many other fine comics, handled a couple of the licensed titles at Marvel, The Micronauts and ROM: Spaceknight.
-I wouldn’t say that he didn’t bring his A game to this special project in the way he did to those licensed books, but it was a solid effort aimed at an audience that wasn’t necessarily the typical audience for comics and needed to appeal to kids who might not be that familiar with the Marvel style of sequential storytelling.
+I would say that he didn’t bring his A game to this special project in the way he did to those licensed books, but it was a solid effort aimed at an audience that wasn’t necessarily the typical audience for comics and needed to appeal to kids who might not be that familiar with the Marvel style of sequential storytelling.

 He was exactly the kind of dependable writer you’d want to tap for a project like this.